ClearGate-Int/Burp_Collector/README.md

       Collect URLs based on Burp response via REGEX

+  -t, --threads

+     Number of threads run in parallel (Use this if you want to speed up the process)

   -v, --verbose

       If set, output will be printed to the screen with colors